Understanding Your Tax Code as a Contractor or Freelancer

 At SBX Accountants, we simplify the jargon so you stay informed, compliant, and in control of your finances.

-A tax code is issued by HMRC and tells your employer, pension provider, or other income source how much Income Tax to deduct.
-Even if you're self-employed, understanding your tax code is still important - especially if you also have:
+A tax code is issued by HMRC and tells your employer, pension provider, or other income source how much Income Tax to deduct from your income.
+Even if you're self-employed, understanding your tax code is still important - especially if you also earn:

 - Rental income